Anirudh070803/FinanceTracker/readme.md

 3. Start the frontend React app.
 4. Open a browser and go to `http://localhost:3000` to use the Task Management System.

-## Demo

-(Optional) Include screenshots or a short demo video to showcase the app's functionality.

 ## Contribution